 - Get regular checkups.
 And if your doctor has prescribed a medicine to control a health problem, take it as directed.

 - Don’t sit for too long.
 If you’re traveling for 4 hours or more, take breaks to flex and stretch your lower leg muscles.
-If you’re on a flight, walk up and down the aisle every half-hour.
-On long car drives, pull over each hour to stretch.
+If you’re on a flight, walk up and down the aisle every hour.
+On long car drives, pull over every two hours to stretch.
 Wear loose-fitting clothes, and drink plenty of water.